bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 allowing easy navigation through the matches.
 Note, when run on a modern version of Vim or Neovim the search will be executed asynchronously.

-I have a simple mapping `<Leader>gr` to invoke an interactive *Grepper* search.
+I have a simple mapping `<Leader>/` to invoke an interactive *Grepper* search.
-The normal mode mapping `gr` will invoke a search on the word under the cursor whilst the visual mode mapping `gr` will invoke a search on the current visual selection.
+The normal mode mapping `gs` will invoke a search on the word under the cursor whilst the visual mode mapping `gs` will invoke a search on the current visual selection.

 vim-polyglot